acumos/ci-management/README.md

 ## Template design

-Acumos jobs are generated from standard Global JJB templates and from custom-to-project templates.
+Jenkins jobs are generated from standard Global JJB templates and from custom-to-project JJB templates.

 ## Software Prerequisites